itsee-birmingham/standalone_collation_editor/README.md

 Example services files can be found in the services directory of the collation_editor_contrib repository here: **TODO: make contrib repository and put stuff in it**

+**TODO:** ensure that somewhere it is recorded how to specify functions such as sortWitnesses, prepareDisplay String etc in project settings (code for this has changed so essential it is done correctly now) include how to do it in services somewhere for good measure (might already be done)

 ### Required Service File Variables